One by one, I pull out the items I’ve collected through the day.

 Are reminders to me that life has been good today.

-Sometimes there are crazy days when time slips by in a whirl,
+Sometimes days are plum crazy and time slips by in a whirl,

-And looking back, it truly seems that life is a big blur.
+As I look back, it truly seems that life is just one big blur.

 Yet emptying my pockets, I must confess,